TeamSHEILD/Breeze/README.md

 <br /> Same License - When releasing modified versions of our code must use this same copyright license
 <br /> State Changes - Changes made to the to the licensed material must be documented

-Saftey for us:
+<br /> **Saftey for us:**
-We take no liability what so ever of any damage/errors of any kind that may occur in the online world or in the real world We provide no warrenty what so ever
+<br /> We take no liability what so ever of any damage/errors of any kind that may occur in the online world or in the real world
+<br /> We provide no warrenty what so ever